Online-Tutoring-Application-Team-11/FE-tutoring-website/README.md

 # How To Run
+You can use the deployed link: https://online-tutoring-team-eleven.vercel.app/ to view our website.
+Should you want to run it locally, follow these steps:

 - Clone this GitHub Repo into your work environment by using: `git clone https://github.com/Online-Tutoring-Application-Team-11/FE-tutoring-website.git`
 - Navigate to the FE folder by `cd .\FE-tutoring-website\` and then `cd .\FE\`
 - Run `npm install` to install all necessary modules